Back to Flooring Products

 Blanchon Presented Floor Finishes On A Workshop

 The wood reacts differently to the treatment procedures and products, which is why it’s important for our fitters to understand good these processes.
-In order to improve the knowledge of our staff, FlooringFirst! was part of a workshop organized by Blanchon and Flooring Centre Ltd, dedicated to different staining and finishing products.
+To improve the knowledge of our staff, FlooringFirst! was part of a workshop organised by Blanchon and Flooring Centre Ltd, dedicated to different staining and finishing products.
 The focus of the meeting was set on the different ways and techniques of wood colour changing.
 Special attention was dedicated to the trendy grey and white-washed shades, which our teams have achieved successfully many times already.

 The workshop was a good opportunity for both flooring professionals and enthusiasts.
 The know-how is very important for the success of a wood floor refinishing project.
 One of the things that were clarified was how the different timber types react to the finishing products.

 The representatives from Blanchon displayed the working routine with 3 different products.

 This product is a two-component polyurethane water-based stain, available in white, black, pearl grey and soft grey tones.
 An interesting fact is that it can create white colour even on tannic woods, that usually tends to bleed through if it's used with the primer from the same range.
 The easy application makes it perfect for large-scale areas.
 Innovative technology allows it to be recoated directly with all water-based finishes.

 A product that enhances the natural look of the wood grain.
 When it’s applied with a rotary machine and a buffing pad, it soaks better into the timber.
 It goes along perfectly with hard wax-oils, but can also be coated with solvent-based finishes.
 The stronger ‘ageing effect’ is achieved when the grain of the wood is more prominent.
 Such finishes are a good option if you want vintage appearance for your floor.
 It’s not a surprise that this trend has also transferred in the flooring industry, with the increased popularity of the antique and vintage look.